Night Raven: Publication history

 In the 1990s the character had only a handful of appearances, most prominent of which was a graphic novel, Night Raven: House of Cards.
 The character's first American appearance was in a supporting role in the graphic novel Fury/Black Widow: Death Duty.
 In Death Duty, it is revealed that he is unable to die.
 Night Raven's immortality was contradicted later in the 1995 Marvel US miniseries Nocturne, in which it was revealed that the original Night Raven had died after being poisoned in the 1950s.
 One of his last acts was to create a battlesuit which was later donned by Graham "Gray" Poldark to become a new hero known as Nocturne.
 It has since been confirmed that the Nocturne story did not take place in the main Marvel comics reality.

 Night Raven is glimpsed in the first issue of The Twelve, where he is one of many costumed heroes pictured in Berlin in a scene dated April 25, 1945.
-He plays no part in the subsequent story and it is unclear whether or not the creators realized that this would appear to contradict the character's existing continuity.